-If you live in a property where there are shared internal communal areas, then you will receive more services as there will be more facilities and equipment to manage and maintain.
+If you live in a property where a warden service or alarm system is provided, or there are shared internal communal areas, then you will receive more services as there will be more facilities and equipment to manage and maintain.
 This could include lifts, lighting and communal cleaning.